eProsima/Shapes-Demo-Docs/docs/content_based_filter.rst

 Content Based Filter
 ====================

-This filter draws a shaded rectangle in the shapes window.
+In Fast RTPS, you can restrict the data that will be available to the subscriber to control network and CPU usage.
+When you deploy a new Subscriber, you can check the Content Based.
+This filter draws a shaded region in the shapes window.
 Only the samples that are inside will be made available to the subscriber.
-It also helps to control network and CPU usage on the subscriber side.
-You can resize and move this content filter dynamically.
+You can resize and move this region dynamically.

 In this test, we are going to create two Publishers and two Subscriber, one with Content Based.

+**Step-by-Step**

 First, you have to launch two instances and create a Publisher in each of them: